 Unfortunately, plastic loofahs are a substantial environmental issue for several reasons, like many products from the beauty and personal care industry.

-Let's take a closer look at the problems with traditional loofahs, and some great natural alternatives.
+Let's take a closer look at the problems with traditional loofahs and some incredible natural alternatives.

 The Microplastics Problem